pysmo.functions

 Raises:

-ValueError–If the calculated index is out of bounds and
+If the calculated index is outside the data array and

 window